shchegolenkov/rs-flowershop/README.md

 2. **Collaborative Communication**: Communication was key to our team's success.
-We utilized `Discord` and `Google Meet` for real-time discussions, team meetings, and daily stand-up reports.
-Daily stand-ups allowed each team member to share their progress, identify any blockers, and coordinate efforts effectively.
+We utilized `Discord` and `Google Meet` for real-time discussions, team meetings and daily stand-up reports.
+Daily stand-ups allowed each team member to share their progress, identify any blockers and coordinate efforts effectively.
 In addition, we utilized `Telegram` for quick and immediate communication, ensuring swift responses and addressing any urgent queries that arose during development.

 3. **Version Control with Git**: We followed the Gitflow workflow to manage version control.
 The project repository had a `main` branch for stable releases and a `develop` branch for ongoing development.
-For each task, team members created feature branches from the `develop` branch, worked on the changes, and submitted pull requests for code review.
+For each task, team members created feature branches from the `develop` branch, worked on the changes and submitted pull requests for code review.

 4. **Code Review and Collaboration**: Pull requests were an essential part of our development process.
 Each pull request underwent a thorough code review by team members before merging into the `develop` branch.
-This practice ensured code quality, consistency, and adherence to project standards.
+This practice ensured code quality, consistency and adherence to project standards.

 5. **Husky for Git Hooks**: To maintain code quality and ensure a consistent codebase, we utilized Husky, a Git hook manager.
-With Husky, we automated tasks such as code formatting, linting, and running tests before each commit and push.
+With Husky, we automated tasks such as code formatting, linting and running tests before each commit and push.
 This ensured that only clean and valid code was added to the repository.

 ## <a id="testing">Testing</a>